dermatologist/kedro-dicom/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project's kedro_dicom API docs!
+Welcome to project kedro_dicom's API docs!
 =============================================

 .. toctree::